ris-iris/ada-project-website/README.md

 ## Characters clustering
- Clustering is a crucial step in our analysis.
- We follow the idea suggested in the paper [Learning Latent Personas of Film Characters](https://developer.imdb.com/non-commercial-datasets/) to extract information about character archetypes from the plot text.
-We implement two methods: Latent Dirichlet Allocation (LDA)-based and BERT-based clustering.

-Latent Dirichlet Allocation-based clustering:
-- extract linguistic features for each character using `spacy`
-- use word2vec embeddings to cluster these features into topics using Agglomerative Clustering,
+We were given the plots of the movies.
+Let's cluster characters based on their attributes and actions that they did or was done to them.

-- perform Latent Dirichlet Allocation to cluster characters based on their feature topics.
+To do so, we use Latent Dirichlet allocation, a model, that allows us to interpret the resulting clusters of characters based on the topics of their attributes and actions.

-BERT-based clustering:
-- obtain the character's embedding from the pre-trained BERT model
-- perform clustering (Agglomerative or KMeans) using these embeddings.

-So the LDA method firstly extract linguistic features and then find word2vec embeddings for them as soon as BERT-based clustering directly obtain character's embedding.
-Thus, LDA is more explainable method because we know the attributes for every cluster

-We compared our clustering methods with those proposed in the paper.
-Our methods performed better based on the Variation of Information between learned clusters and between gold clusters extracted from TV Tropes.
-As the BERT-based method didn't significantly outperform the LDA-based one, we chose LDA for our analysis due to its speed advantage and explainability.

-After that, we fix the clustering algorithm and search for the best number of clusters for our later analysis using Within-Cluster Sum of Squares: GRAPH.

-As a result, we derived 50 archetypes.
 You can look at the topics with the highest probabilities for each archetype:

 {% include_relative assets/js/cluster_slider.html %}